timmyRS/MultiBungeeGlue/README.md

 The database-free glue for multi-BungeeCord networks.

-**Note:** MultiBungeeGlue is still in development, which means there is very verbose logging, including stack traces of irrelevant exceptions.
+**Note:** MultiBungeeGlue is still in development, which means there is verbose logging, irrelevant stacktraces, and constant changes.

 - [Download](https://raw.githubusercontent.com/timmyrs/MultiBungeeGlue/master/MultiBungeeGlue.jar)